 For more information on the AER and its processes or if you wish to speak with your local field centre or have general questions about oil and gas in the province of Alberta, contact the AER’s Customer Contact Centre: Monday to Friday (8:00 a.m. to 4:30 p.m.) at 1-855-297-8311 (toll free).

 This document is part of the EnerFAQs series, which explains the AER’s regulations and processes as they relate to specific energy issues.
 Please visit www.aer.ca to read more of the EnerFAQs series.

 Every year the AER collects, compiles, and publishes a large amount of technical data and information about Alberta’s energy development and resources for use by both industry and the general public.
 This includes raw data, statistics, hearing materials, and information on rules, policies, and decisions.
 Publications may be either viewed at the AER library or obtained from the Information Distribution Services (IDS).
-Both are housed on the tenth floor of the AER head office in Calgary.
 Publications may also be downloaded free of charge from the AER website www.aer.ca.

 To obtain a opy of a specific publication, contact IDS by phone (403-297-8311), fax (403-297-7336), or e-mail (InformationRequest@aer.ca).